Andreia-Zancianu/it-school-news/README.md

 # Demo
 The project is deployed here: https://it-school-news-az.netlify.app
 # Features
-* "The Guardian API" was used to display the news_https://open-platform.theguardian.com/documentation/
+* [The Guardian API](https://open-platform.theguardian.com/documentation/) was used to display the news
 * Display news by different categories
 * Display a particular news item
 * Add/delete a news item from the "Favorites" category